 While difficult to define, not least because organisations within the movement tend to be short lived, research by Andrej Holm has identified four broad "categories" of tenant organisation - while not categorical in nature, organisations tend to engage in campaigning with similar objectives and strategies along these lines.
-These are:24
+These are:

-Interventionist street protests - Smaller, campaign-like protests formed against luxury builds and other investment projects.
-Use of demonstrations, poster campaigns, disruption of official events - some approaches used by activists highly contentious e.g. targeting buildings with rocks and other projectiles.

-Neighbourhood initiatives - Have been formed in approximately 15 (as of 2015) neighbourhoods of the urban core to critically observe changes in their neighbourhoods, support neighbours in their arguments with landlords.
+- o Interventionist street protests Smaller, campaign-like protests formed against luxury builds and other investment projects.
+Use of demonstrations, poster campaigns, disruption of official events some approaches used by activists highly contentious e.g. targeting buildings with rocks and other projectiles. - o Neighbourhood initiatives Have been formed in approximately 15 (as of 2015) neighbourhoods of the urban core to critically observe changes in their neighbourhoods, support neighbours in their arguments with landlords.
 Many document cases on their websites.
 Organise meetings, petitions, demonstrations, provide information, make themselves present at evictions and other conflicts.
-Many also seek to reform district policy. e.g. ban holiday lets, increased application of Vorkaufsrecht ("right of first refusal"), extension of protected neighbourhoods.
+Many also seek to reform district policy. e.g. ban holiday lets, increased application of Vorkaufsrecht ("right of first refusal"), extension of protected neighbourhoods. - o Organised housing cooperatives More than 100 across the city as a whole, set up to enforce their right to housing.
+Use legalistic attempts to avert rent rises, refurbishment etc..
+Protests tend to be fragmented, but nevertheless has seen banding together to try and formulate policy demands at the State level,,e.g. 2012 the "dossier on rent"